tomaszdudek7/gitlab-client/README.md

 # Gitlab Client - Search and download git lab repo!

 Do you hate clicking through gitlab just to copy the link to repository so you can clone it?
-If you are me, then you also realize you need to make some directories because you try to keep things organized - after all, you have actually more repositories to checkout than you would want.
+If you are me, you also realize then you need to make some directories because you try to keep things organized - after all, you have actually more repositories to checkout than you would want.

 Let this script do this annoying work for you!

 Using client is simple.
-You put the name of the command (feel free to customize it, but choosed `project`), then name of the gitlab instance you want to connect to (for example `work`):
+You put the name of the command - `project` if using provided helper script - then the name of the gitlab instance you want to connect to (for example `work`):

 ```